Be in Photos with Your Dogs and Horses

 In August 2021, I lost my heart dog, Minnow.
-I have photos of him, of the two of us competing, and official win photos but I'm sadly lacking in portrait photos of the two of us.
-Like many of my clients, I always thought there would be more time.
+I have photos of him, of the two of us competing, and official win photos, but I lack portrait photos of the two of us.
+Like many clients, I thought there would be more time.

 What matters in your photo session with your animals is having your images with both of you.
 You want images that capture your unique relationship with each other.
 Your photo session is the time to focus on what is, not what should be.
 These photos will be priceless, and you'll be glad you took the time to be in the moment with your dogs and horses.

-Our time with these amazing creatures is limited, and each one that leaves our lives shows again how fleeting the treasured moments are.
+Our time with these fantastic creatures is limited, and each one that leaves our lives shows again how fleeting the treasured moments are.

 Showcase Your Relationship

 You're not alone in not wanting to be in front of the camera!
 It's a thing!
 I've had so many people tell me they want to lose weight, don't like their hair, don't like how they look in photos, and don't like being the center of attention.